 One of the current popular interior design features is the ageing of new wood.
 An increasing number of people now prefer some of their wooden objects to look as if they are old or vintage.
-Wooden furniture is long-lasting and classic yet stylish.
-One method of ageing wood is by using wax and paint.
+Wooden furniture. is long-lasting and classic yet stylish.
+One method of aging wood is by using wax and paint.
 You don’t need a professional to give wooden furniture and doors a vintage look, with a little bit of patience and just a few tools you can do it yourself.

 There are a variety of techniques you can use to get the vintage look, below is a short guide to the simplest way of doing this.